yiminghu/AnnoPred/README.md

 * test_output/test_pT_non_inf_prs_0.1.txt: AnnoPred PRS using the second type of priors (see manuscript for details).
 * test_output/test_pT_non_inf_auc_0.1.txt: prediction accuracy of AnnoPred PRS using the first prior: AUC for binary traits and correlation between PRS and y for continuous traits.
 * test_output/test_pT_non_inf_betas_0.1.txt: posterior expectation estimation of the effect size of each snps using the second type of prior.

+**Part of the code is modified from LDpred (https://bitbucket.org/bjarni_vilhjalmsson/ldpred).
+We thank Dr. Bjarni J. Vilhjalmsson for sharing his code.**